 The stories told by prisoners at the Pennsylvania State Correctional Institution at Chester and Philadelphia’s Riverside Correctional Facility for Women offer a rare look inside America’s correctional system, conceived, narrated, and animated by incarcerated people.

-All 20 original animated films will be screened in the barbershop daily, starting May 1, 2020.
+All 20 original animated films are screened during all public tour hours at the intersection of Cellblocks 2, 10, and 11.
 Included with admission to the historic site.

 To learn more about this project and watch the films online, visit HiddenLives.org.